Society and communities

 The team also reviewed the Secretary of State’s Modern Zoo Practice guidelines on keeping elephants.
 The majority of their revisions have been adopted by both the Department for Environment, Food and Rural Affairs and the Irish Government.
 Jonathan Cracknell, Chair of the EWG, remarks: “These have had more of an impact on elephant welfare improvements than any other document in the last 40 years.”
 He added that Dr Yon’s work also had “far-reaching impacts as a model for other mega-charismatic species in the UK’s zoos”.

-The tool was successfully trialled in five UK zoos and is now used in elephant-keeping zoos across the UK.
+The tool was successfully trialled in five UK zoos and is now used by every zoo that houses elephants in the UK, as well as numerous other facilities around the globe.
 Dr Yon adds: “One respondent said that he doesn’t call himself a keeper any more, but a manager of the environment for elephants to encourage natural behaviour.
 That’s exactly the type of thinking the EWG seeks to promote.”

 The Elephant Behavioural Assessment Tool